rinwilr/vsd-sky130-rtl-workshop/Day_1/README.md

-# Day 1 - Digital Logic Simulation and Technology Synthesis Walkthrough
+# Day 1: Introduction to Verilog RTL Design & Synthesis

 This log documents the practical lab work completed on Day 1, focused on verifying RTL code using Icarus Verilog (iverilog) and translating it into a hardware netlist using Yosys against the SkyWater 130nm process cell library.